 The bridge is really impressive and if you haven’t seen many suspension bridges before, it will definitely be one of the highlights of your trip to Zermatt.
 However, the uphill hike to get to the bridge and a steep descent on the way back is long and really tiring.
 And because you are hiking through a forest almost the entire time, the views are rather limited.

 After you cross the bridge, you can continue further to the Europa hut, or go down to Randa, where you started.
-If you take a 0.5 km detour to Europa hut (so 1 km extra in total), you’ll need about 4 hours for this hike, otherwise, count about 3 hours.
+If you take a detour to Europa hut, you’ll need about 4 hours for this hike, otherwise, count about 3 hours.

 Good to know: Randa Suspension Bridge hike involves a steep ascent and descent of 988 m (3,241 ft).
 You’ll need good hiking shoes and hiking poles are advisable, especially on your way down.
 Pack plenty of water.
-Do this hike as advised on the official hiking route – anti-clock-wise.
-That way you are mostly hiking in the shadow on your way up, which makes the steep climb somewhat more bearable.
+Also, do this hike anti-clockwise – that way you are mostly hiking in the shadow on your way up, which makes the steep climb somewhat more bearable.

 TIP: Even if you are not hiking to the bridge, Randa village itself is well worth a quick visit.
 It’s really picturesque, especially the old part around the church and in the direction of where the hike to the bridge starts.